Rosen Kolev

-Rosen Rosenov Kolev (Росен Колев; born 4 July 1990) is a Bulgarian former professional footballer who played as a defender.
+Rosen Rosenov Kolev (Росен Колев; born 4 July 1990) is a Bulgarian former professional footballer who played as a centre-back.

 Career

 Early career

 Kolev started to play football in CSKA Sofia's youth teams.
 In June 2007, English side Reading officially invited Rosen to join the training sessions of their U-19 team for one week.

 Kolev's professional career started in 2008 but during that season he didn't make an appearance for the first team and in January 2010 was sent on loan to B PFG side Bdin Vidin.
 Rosen made his debut for Bdin on 27 February 2010 in a 1–2 away loss against Balkan Botevgrad.

 Kom-Minyor

 In June 2010 his contract with CSKA was mutually terminated and Kolev joined Kom-Minyor.
 He made his Kom-Minyor début on 31 July 2010 in the away game versus Chavdar Byala Slatina.
 Kolev got his first goal on 11 September, in a 2–2 home draw against Septemvri Simitli.
 On 2 October he scored his 2nd League goal of the season against Vihren Sandanski in a 1–0 win.
 He continued his scoring in the season by scoring Kom-Minyor's second goal in a 2–0 win against Botev Krivodol of the Bulgarian Cup on 20 November.